Bhuvan588/Query-Expansion-in-RAG/README.md

 Now install dependencies using ``` pip install -r requirements.txt```

+Also you will need a [Langsmith API key](https://smith.langchain.com/) which is free.
+Copy the generated key and upon the execution of the second cell , paste this key wherever prompted and enter.

 Add your pdf into this repo and rename as notes.pdf

 Run the cells one by one to get answers to your desired questions!!